Quendrique/FEUP-COMP/README.md

 WHILE_NEXT_0:
 ```

-While the 'while' expression is evaluated twice, the use of costly 'goto' instructions is avoided.
-On the other hand, if the analysis fails, the template for the loop is slightly altered:
+While the 'while' expression is evaluated twice, the use of 'goto' instructions is avoided.
+On the other hand, if the analysis fails, the loop template is slightly altered:

 ```
 ; while(i < field.length)